 The following criteria are also applied in assessing impairment of specific assets:

-2.13.1 PP&E
+PP&E

 The test of PP&E impairment is performed annually or when circumstances indicate an impairment of the carrying value.
+At December 31, 2018 the Company recognized impairment losses on PP&E (see Note 11).